 In order to maintain appropriate diversification and to take advantage of overseas investment returns, a significant proportion of the fund's quoted equity portfolio is in overseas stock markets.
-To reduce the volatility associated with fluctuating currency rates, the fund has a passive currency programme in place managed by the global custodian.
-The fund hedges a proportion of the Euro within the portfolio managed by UBS.
+The fund no longer hedges a proportion of the Euro within the portfolio managed by UBS.